uivraeus/teamquest-lab/public/privacy.md

 * **Retention:** 90 days
 * **Place of processing:** United States

+### ImprovMX
+We use ImprovMX by Reflectiv SAS (128 Rue la Boétie,75008 Paris France) for e-mail forwarding when you contact us as described on the [Contact](/contact) page.

+* **Basis of use:** Forwarding e-mails as part of contact interaction
+* **Personal data collected:** Server IP addresses and names, FROM/TO e-mail addresses, mail subject and date information.
+* **Personal data usage:** Provide the service and help debug issues that might occur
+* **Retention:** 7 days
+* **Place of processing:** France

+Additional information can be found in their detailed description of [what they log](https://improvmx.com/guides/what-do-we-log/) and at [ImprovMX GDPR Compliance](https://improvmx.com/gdpr-compliance/).

+### Gmail
+We use Gmail/Google Services provided by Google Ireland Limited (Gordon House, Barrow Street, Dublin 4, Ireland) for handling and storing any e-mail interaction between you and us.

+* **Basis of use:** Contact interaction
+* **Personal data collected:** Your e-mail addresses, meta data and any personal data you explicitly provide in your mail
+* **Personal data usage:** Storage of received and sent e-mails
+* **Retention:** Up to two months after deletion
+* **Place of processing:** In any of Google's [world-wide data centers](https://www.google.com/about/datacenters/locations)

+Note that the _retention_ period reflects how long the information is available in Google's systems _after we have chosen to delete it_.
+We will delete e-mails when they do not serve a business purpose any longer.

+More information about Gmail in relation to security and privacy can be found in the [Google Safety Center](https://safety.google/intl/en_us/security-privacy/).

 ## Your rights
 The GDPR was created to protect your privacy rights.
 You have the right to access, rectify, object to, or erase your personal data maintained by us according to to [Articles 12 – 23 of the GDPR](https://gdpr-info.eu/chapter-3/).